contino/kubernetes-best-practices/general/README.md

 CNI: Network Plugin in Kubelet that allows communication to the network to get IPs for Pods and Services.

-gRPC: API to communicate API Server to ETCD, Controller Manager and Scheduler.
+gRPC: API to communicate API Server to ETCD, Controller Manager, and Scheduler.

-Kubelet – All K8s nodes have a kubelet that ensures that any pod assigned to it is running and configured in the desired state.
+Kubelet – All K8s nodes have a kubelet that ensures that any pod assigned to it is running and is configured in the desired state.

-CRI (Container Runtime Interface) gRPC API compiled in kubelet which allows the kubelet to talk to container runtimes by using gRPC API.
+CRI (Container Runtime Interface) gRPC API compiled in kubelet, which allows the kubelet to talk to container runtimes by using gRPC API.

 The Container Runtime provider has to adapt it to CRI API to allow kubelet to talk to them by using OCI Standard (runc).
 Initially, Kubernetes was built on top of Docker as the container runtime.
 Soon after, CoreOS announced the rkt container